-However, not all measures focus on outcomes.
-Performance objectives can also relate to employees’ behaviours and attitudes against the organisation’s values, or to their own learning and development.
-Both these areas can be covered by performance assessments.
+Not all measures focus on outcomes.
+They can also relate to employees’ behaviours and attitudes against an organisation’s values, or to their learning and development.

 Methods of assessing performance

 In some jobs, performance metrics can be calculated on an ongoing basis through management information systems.
-If data can be collected that’s relevant to how individuals perform their jobs, it’s an extremely valuable basis for performance reviews.
+If reliable and relevant data can be collected, this can be a valuable source for performance reviews.

 Some employers go further, making this data available through real-time dashboards.
-An additional benefit of a live dashboard is that people or teams can adjust their effort or the focus of their work in response to changing demands.
-This can hugely valuable in in time critical environments such as the UK’s National Health Service.
-Read more about people data dashboards in our report People analytics: driving business performance with people data.
+An additional benefit of a live dashboard is that people or teams can adjust their effort or the focus of their work in response to changing demands, which is especially useful in time critical environments.

-Many organisations struggle to measure how employees contribute to the organisation’s performance.
+Many organisations struggle to measure employees' performance.
 Where this is the case, improving workforce reporting should be a priority.

 The right measures for the job

-Another key to getting assessment right is to match types of measures to jobs.
+Managers can drown in data and collating it can be time consuming.
+We advise that performance measurements are kept to the minimum that are relevant and useful for employees, and matched to different types of jobs.
 Specific and stretching objectives increase performance in relatively straightforward jobs, so in this case, prioritising specific metrics is appropriate.
-But there's good evidence to show that, in complex jobs, less-specific outcome goals, behaviour standards and learning objectives are better drivers of performance.
+But there’s good evidence to show that, in complex jobs, less-specific outcome goals, behaviour standards and learning objectives are better drivers of performance.
 See more on objective setting in our performance management factsheet.

 Bias in performance ratings

 Performance measures need to be trustworthy as well as relevant if they are to be relied upon.
-Unfortunately, as our Could do better? report points out, there’s a lot of potential for bias in performance ratings.
+Unfortunately, there’s a lot of potential for bias in performance ratings.

 Ratings accuracy can be increased in various ways, including: